5 Places to Catch an Outdoor Concert This Summer

 When the show is over, don’t forget to enter to win a sweet adventure prize package from Honda.
 Click here to enter and keep exploring your city with Delaware Valley Honda.

 *Based on 2016 EPA mileage ratings.
 Use for comparison purposes only.
-Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions and other factors.This post is a sponsored collaboration between Honda and Philadelphia magazine's advertising department.
+Your mileage will vary depending on how you drive and maintain your vehicle, driving conditions and other factors.This is a paid partnership between Honda and Philadelphia Magazine's City/Studio